Quality (And Budget) Assurance: How to Confirm the Right Class for Your Shippers' Freight

 Some shippers may think that they'll save money by picking a lower class, but issues almost always arise.
 Often, you and other carriers and 3PLs will have to reclass the shipment.
 The invoice may not match the shippers’ expected costs, but you'll mitigate a series of delays and headaches for both you and your customer.

 Give advice to your shippers.
-For example:

 To lower their LTL class, they should review their palette configurations and maximize space.

 The more “open space” inside their packaging, the less dense your shipment will be.
 Denser shipments = lower class.

 Expert tip: Offer discounted rates for stackable freight or upcharge for non-stackable.